 Presales have become more popular in Seattle in recent years, allowing a prospective buyer to secure a new home several years before occupancy — locking in preferred pricing and personalizing the interiors.
 McAvoy says the remaining homes at NEXUS will be particularly attractive to move-up buyers that are seeking the next generation condominium or downsizing empty-nesters exploring city living for convenient “lock and leave” lifestyles.

 “The remaining collection at NEXUS presents our largest home plans, including penthouses and Skylofts, with premier specifications and commanding views,” adds Billy Mainguy, Vice President of Strategy for Burrard.
 “We feel that reintroducing these homes for presales now will stand out in the marketplace with inherent advantages — we offer homebuyers enviable market timing and competitive pricing compared to our peer group.
-We also want to provide new homebuyers with sufficient time to sell a home, if necessary, and move into NEXUS later this year.”
+We also want to provide new homebuyers with sufficient time to sell a home, if necessary, before moving into NEXUS.”

 Mainguy notes construction costs have risen 6-8% per year, since Burrard broke ground on NEXUS in Spring 2017.
-The tower will be officially topped off on March 11th with occupancy by late 2019, approximately a year before other condominiums in the pipeline.
+The tower will be officially topped off on March 11th with occupancy approximately a year before other condominiums in the pipeline.